snex-io/snex-web/docs/events/README.md

 });
 ```

+When you create a URL using the session a short code will be stored with SNEX that contain both the session id and the type of controller so that your users can connect using a short  URL like `snex.io/XAFE`.

 Once a user is connected you will receive events when a controller is interacted with.
 Controllers emit events in JSON and will contain the key (button name) of the event and the button's current state.
 You don't have to decode the JSON yourself, it is handled by the library.

 ```json